-For more information about creating a virtual disk, see Creating the virtual disks on page 23.
+For more information about creating a virtual disk, see Creating the virtual disks.

-Checking PERC S140 options and the boot list priority.
+Checking PERC S150 options and the boot list priority

-- 1. In the Virtual Disks field, ensure the bootable virtual disk is the first virtual disk listed.
-If the bootable virtual disk is not the first virtual disk listed, see Swapping two virtual disks on page 24. - NOTE: If Non-RAID virtual disks are used (and appear in the Virtual Disks list), the Swap Two Virtual Disks option is enabled only if the system contains a RAID Capable physical disk. - 2.
+1. In the Virtual Disks field, ensure the bootable virtual disk is the first virtual disk listed.
+If the bootable virtual disk is not the first virtual disk listed, see Swapping two virtual disks.

+- NOTE: If Non-RAID virtual disks are used (and appear in the Virtual Disks list), the Swap Two Virtual Disks option is enabled only if the system contains a RAID Capable physical disk. - 2.
 Select Continue to Boot and press Enter.